google/styleguide/pyguide.md

 1. Cite the source of all naming conventions, preferably with a hyperlink to academic resource itself, in a comment or docstring.
 If the source is not accessible, clearly document the naming conventions.
-2. Prefer PEP8-compliant `descriptive_names` for public APIs, which are much more likely to be encountered out of context.
+2. Prefer PEP 8-compliant `descriptive_names` for public APIs, which are much more likely to be encountered out of context.
 3. Use a narrowly-scoped `pylint: disable=invalid-name` directive to silence warnings.
 For just a few variables, use the directive as an endline comment